Policy Learning with Abstention: Policy Learning with Abstention

-\end{theorem} More details and the full proof are provided in Appendix~\cref{appendix:main}. . \begin{remark} Theorem \ref{thm:abstention-rate} analyzes policy learning with an abstention bonus and establishes an $O(1/n)$ fast rate when performance is measured against the best \emph{binary} policy in the class.
+. \begin{remark} Theorem \ref{thm:abstention-rate} analyzes policy learning with an abstention bonus and establishes an $O(1/n)$ fast rate when performance is measured against the best \emph{binary} policy in the class.
 This benchmark is standard in the abstention literature (see, \emph{e.g.}, \cite[Section 1.2]{bousquet2021fast}).
 In Section \ref{subsec:distribution-robust}, we will discuss a natural connection between this regret bound and distributional robustness. \end{remark}

 We now provide some intuition for the proof.
 Typically, to obtain fast regret rates for policy learning, there must exist a \textit{margin} on the CATE, i.e.\ the existence of some value $ h > 0$ such that